TELUS-BBA/living-lab-visualize/README.md

 except that they are meant to show relationships between collected data and the day of the week that data was collected on.
 Once again, there are two types of Day of Week plots: **individual** and **aggregate**.
+The same explanations apply.

 #### Coverage
-Coverage plots help you visualize missing data.
+Coverage plots are a visual representation of which data points are present and which are missing.
-If data was missing, that shows up as a black patch;
-white patches represent data that was present.
+If data is missing, it shows up as a black patch; white patches represent data that is present.
 You might use coverage plots to get an idea of the quality of your data set, or to see if there are any bugs that are causing tests to be missed.